Stochastic Network Utilities

 - Parameters:

-Check if the network has First-Come-First-Served scheduling.
+Check if the network state is valid.

 - Parameters: